The science

 Fear & Avoidance

-Fear of movement and beliefs that your body is "broken" reinforce pain pathways
+Fear of movement and beliefs that your body is "broken" reinforce and entrench pain pathways.

 Just as your brain learned these pain patterns, it can unlearn them.
 This is called neuroplasticity — your brain's ability to change and rewire itself at any age.